Communicate your business with photos on the Wellbeing Atlas

 How well your customers remember your messages depends on several factors.
-If the text can be associated with an image or a photo it will more likely stick with them longer.
-Images create an emotional connection to products and services, which leads to greater engagement from visitors.
+If the text is associated with a photo it will create an emotional connection to your company, products or services, and is more likely to stick with them longer.

 You as a wellbeing host can let your photos communicate your care for the natural environment, your customers, staff and the surrounding community.
 Your photos should reflect your honesty in your business and your sustainable actions.
-Communicate all the good things you do in your photos.
+Communicate all the good things that you do through your photos.
 Show your customers how you interact, collaborate, and co-create with others.
-Show your love and passion for what you do.
+Show your love and passion for what you do and offer.

 GDPR and consent